sportsdunia logo

 Sir Vivian Richards was one of the most destructive batters of his era.
 The West Indies superstar had a different aura during his playing days.
 His aggressive attitude and ability to dominate bowlers helped the West Indies win many games.
 He had an amazing average of 66.51 with the bat in the red ball format.
 His aura during the 1970s to 1990s was different, which makes him one of the greatest Test players in the history of West Indies cricket.

 His fearless attitude, matched by his terrific stroke play, proved a nightmare for bowlers worldwide.
 He wasn’t just playing the game; he was dictating the tempo with his dynamic style.
-In 1976, he scored 1,710 runs, setting the record for most runs in a calendar year at the time.
+In the decade of 1970-1980, he played 40 test matches, where he scored 3,629 runs with an average of 60.08 and scored 11 centuries and 16 half-centuries.
 His ability to dominate the finest bowlers of his period, frequently without a helmet, demonstrated his skill and consistency.

 Advertisement